Monday, December 9, 2019

 "If non-blind painters can paint 100 landscape masterpieces in 200 years, how many landscape masterpieces might blind painters have painted in 500 years?
 Easily hundreds."

 In episode 11 of the original Cosmos TV series, Sagan spoke as if scientists knew how a brain could store memories, claiming that every brain connection represents one bit of information: "What we know is encoded in cells called neurons...every connection representing one bit of information."
 In neither his time nor our time does any scientist have a detailed credible theory as to how a brain could either encode or store human episodic and conceptual information by any physical means, and there is zero evidence that human memories are stored or encoded as digital information involving bits.
 Any theory of a digital storage of human memories in the brain is ruled out by the short lifetimes of the protein molecules in brains, which last for only weeks.
-Talking on and on about the brain, Sagan presented no actual evidence of having any understanding of how a brain could perform any of the higher mental human capabilities, other than the vague idea that thought comes from the frontal cortex, an idea discredited here.
+Talking on and on about the brain, Sagan presented no actual evidence of having any understanding of how a brain could perform any of the higher mental human capabilities, other than the vague idea that thought comes from the frontal cortex, an idea discredited here

 Stating very dogmatically an element of the Sagan Creed listed above, Sagan began episode 12 of the original Cosmos TV series by stating, "In the vastness of the cosmos there must be other civilizations far older and more advanced than ours."
 It is certainly not true that there "must be" such extraterrestrial civilizations, for a variety of reasons.
 The first is the vast mathematical improbability of life ever arising from chemicals by mere chance processes.
 The second is the almost equally vast improbability of life ever reaching a state of multicellular organization and intelligence by chance processes.
 The third reason is the very significant chance that any civilization arising would not last for more than a few centuries or millenia after it achieved atomic power.
 Sagan stated, "Extraordinary claims require extraordinary evidence," but did not apply such a principle to prevent himself from making extraordinary claims about the existence of civilizations far more advanced than ours, claims not supported by any evidence.

-At about the 2:15 mark in the interview Sagan began to tell a great big falsehood related to
+At about the 2:15 mark in the interview Sagan began to tell a great big falsehood related to extraterrestrial life.
+He stated the following:

 "The carbon-rich complex molecules that are essential for the kind of life we know about, are fantastically abundant.
 They litter the universe.
 We see them in asteroids, and comets, and the moons and the outer solar system, and even in the cool dark spaces between the stars.
 So the stuff of life is everywhere."